csivitu/CTF-Write-ups/UMDCTF 2021/Programming/Jay1_and_Jay2.md

 as you can see the entire array does not get read.

 to overcome this, i use a loop to take packets of data and merge them into one string and use eval to convert into a list.
+This method was suggested by [UnknownAbyss](https://github.com/UnknownAbyss).

 ```python
 finalData=""